 If you struggle with control, this one might be tough to hear.

-- Encourage and show interest in your child’s hobbies and passions.
+One of the best ways to show your support is to encourage and be curious about your child’s hobbies and passions.
 Be involved.
-Provide resources she needs to further her talents, passions, and interests.
+Provide the resources she needs to further her talents and interests.

 My son and I were busy scribbling in notebooks—he with his sketches and me writing notes for this article.
 He stopped midway and asked, “What are you writing about?”